vuongducphuong/documentation/content/applications/websites/ecommerce/managing_products/price_management.rst

 Price management
 ================

-Odoo offers multiple options to select the price displayed on your website, as well as condition-specific prices based on set criteria.
+Leansoft offers multiple options to select the price displayed on your website, as well as condition-specific prices based on set criteria.

 Taxes